NewYorkCityCouncil/council.nyc.gov/docs/LAND_USE.md

 ## Plans

 Plans are a custom post type, similar to pages.
-To add/edit a Plan, go to the Land Use site's WordPress Admin > Plans.
+To add/edit a Plan, go to the Land Use site's Admin > Plans.
 Edit the content as you would a regular page.
 The following settings will determine how the plan displays:

 * **Excerpt** *(optional)* - appears as a subheading under the title (excerpts also appear in search results, which default to the first ~55 words of the content if the excerpt is empty)
 * **Attributes**